-Consecutive flight patterns
+Consecutive flight performance and patterns

-Flight performance varied over consecutive trials.
-To compare data from the first eight-hour trial with the subsequent four-hour trials, we truncated the former one to four hours.
-This resulted in only limited data discarded, as on average 83 % of total distance is flown during the first four hours.
-Unusual trial frequency data was discarded from analyses.
-Data on C. undatus were also excluded from these analyses, due to their specificities discussed below.
-Overall, raw flight performance decreased over consecutive trials (Figure 6 left, circle symbols; Kruskal-Wallis, χ²(9) = 46.2, p < 0.001, n = 501).
+In four-hour trials, the distribution of flight performance was similar to that of the first (eight-hour) one (Figure 3), but flight performance varied over consecutive trials.
+Data on C. undatus were excluded from these analyses, due to their specificities discussed below.
+Overall, raw flight performance decreased over consecutive trials (Figure 4 left, circle symbols; Kruskal-Wallis, χ²(9) = 46.2, p < 0.001, n = 501).
 Differences were mainly observed between the first trial and others.
-Extreme long distance flights (> 1 250 m, but this threshold is arbitrary) only took place during the four first trials (and mainly in the first one).
-Flight performance increased in the late trials, when insects benefited from longer rest periods, but remained before first trials one (Figure 6 left, + symbols).
-Individual patterns over time were analysed using flight distance standardised by mean performance of each beetle.
-For each individual, the standardised flight distance showed large variations between successive trials (Supplementary Figure S2).
-However, the global distribution showed that beetles flew a greater distance on their first trial, with no variation between subsequent trials (Figure 6 right; Kruskal-Wallis, χ²(9) = 140, p < 0.001, n = 501).
+Extreme long distance flights (> 1 250 m, arbitrary threshold) only took place during the four first trials (and mainly in the first one).
+Flight performance increased in the late trials, when insects benefited from longer rest periods, but remained before first trials one (Figure 4 left, plus symbols).
+However, the global distribution showed that beetles flew a greater distance on their first trial, with no variation between subsequent trials (Figure 4 right; Kruskal-Wallis, χ²(9) = 140, p < 0.001, n = 501).

-Figure 6.
-Evolution of flight performance during consecutive trials.
+Figure 4.
+Changes in flight performance during consecutive trials.
 Left: Distribution of distance flown during four-hour trials across consecutive trials.
 Right: Distribution of relative flight performance across consecutive trials; for each beetle and trial, relative flight performance was computed as the flight distance during the trial divided by the mean flight distance during all trials.
 For both plots, data of the eight-hour trial was truncated to the first four hours.
-Unusual trial frequency data and data from C. undatus were discarded from analyses; however, late trial data are displayed on the left panel (+ symbols).
+Unusual trial frequency data and data from C. undatus were discarded from analyses; however, late trial data are displayed on the left panel (plus symbols).
 Different letters above the data indicate a significant difference according to Dunn's test.